Skip to Content

 Student Experience

 We offer a high quality, supportive, student-centred learning experience in a top Russell Group University, as evidenced by our excellent National Student Survey student satisfaction rates.
-Students in the School are educated in a dynamic academic environment by award-winning teaching staff, and in a recent government-sponsored review of research, staff in the School achieved 'world-leading' and 'international excellence' status for the high quality of their research work.
+Students in the School are educated in a dynamic academic environment by award-winning teaching staff.
+In a recent government-sponsored review of research, staff in the School achieved 'world-leading' and 'international excellence' status for the high quality of their research work.
 Moreover, students can expect personal attention as classes can be smaller when they take joint honours social policy with criminology or sociology.

 To hear from more students about their experience of studying criminology at Queen’s University Belfast, meet the criminology staff and read about our research, please visit